 ![Nice Old Town © Михаило Јовановић - licence [CC BY-SA 4.0] from Wikimedia Commons](https://frenchmoments.eu/wp-content/uploads/2019/06/Nice-Old-Town-©-Михаило-Јовановић-licence-CC-BY-SA-4.0-from-Wikimedia-Commons.jpg)

-This old town is a lively place with many shops, cafés, restaurants and night-clubs.
-It’s most famous monument is the St. Réparate Cathedral, built between 1650 and 1699.
-Climb to the castle hill that dominates the city at 92 metres above sea-level.
+This old town is lively, with many shops, cafés, restaurants and nightclubs.
+Its most famous monument is the St. Réparate Cathedral, built between 1650 and 1699.
+Climb the castle hill that dominates the city at 92 metres above sea level.
 The panoramic view is stunning!

 Experience the market of Cours Saleva